matdsolar/LangManager/README.md

 # LangManager
 ![](https://github.com/matiasdamiandelsolar/LangManager/blob/main/icon.png)

-LangManager is a powerful plugin that adds multilingual support to your Minecraft server, enabling seamless language management and translation for players.
-With this plugin, server owners can easily provide a personalized experience by allowing players to select their preferred language.
+LangManager is a plugin for PocketMine-MP with multi-language support and variable translation.

-## Key Features
+## Key features

-### Automatic Language Detection
+### Smart language setup
-The plugin automatically detects the user’s language and localizes the server based on the player’s location.
-Players always have the option to choose another language using the command /setlang
+Detects players’ language based on their location and sets it automatically.

-### Language Switching
+### Quick language selection
-Players can effortlessly switch between available languages using /setlang, allowing them to enjoy the game in their preferred language.
+Switch between available languages with the /setlang command.

-### Centralized Message Management
+### Effortless message customization
-With LangManager, managing in-game messages, greetings, command responses, and error messages becomes easy.
-All messages are stored in easily manageable language files, allowing for straightforward translations tailored to the server owner’s preferences.
+All in-game messages -such as greetings, commands, and error notifications- are stored in easily editable language files, making customization and translation straightforward.

-## Using LangManager as a user
+## Getting started with LangManager
 The language files are stored in lang/ within your server folder.
 Make sure the server is turned off before editing any language files.

 Language files supported: